 Apple HomePod vs HomePod mini: sound quality

 We absolutely love the sound of the standard HomePod.
-In fact, we went so far as to call it "the best-sounding smart speaker you can buy" in our review of 2018.
+In fact, we went so far as to call it "the best-sounding smart speaker you can buy" in our 2018 review.
 Despite stiff competition, it remains sonically superior in its class.

 It has an expressive bottom end which, while impressive, never threatens to overpower a track.
 If you were worried Apple might be going a bit too Beats-like in its approach, we're pleased to say your worries are unfounded.

 Add to that an expertly judged treble and solid midrange, and you've got a superb smart speaker.
-If the HomePod mini sounds anywhere near as good as it, we're in for a treat.
+All of which makes it even more of a travesty that Apple has canned it.

 Apple claims its S5 chip in the HomePod mini analyses the music you play and applies audio processing to optimise loudness, adjust the dynamic range and control the movement of the driver and passive radiators in real time.
 This, Apple claims, allows it to deliver a big sound from such a small device.